tim-hardcastle/Pipefish/README.md

 While Charm is a general-purpose language, it was particularly created to implement new ideas about how people could more ergonomically create, manage, and use CRUD apps.
 It is a work in progress, not yet ready for use in production, and is presented here for discussion, criticism, and the minor thrill of seeing stars accumulate on the repository.

-The principle purpose of this README file is to teach people how to use the language, assuming a certain amount of experience in using other programming languages, and in the terminology used to describe them.
-For a high-level view of the aims of the language, with particular emphasis on the features that make it novel and suited to its use-case, see [this document](https://github.com/tim-hardcastle/Charm/blob/main/docs/charm-a-high-level-view.md), which explains such things in depth.
-Another supplementary document, [The whys of Charm]() explains specific decisions about syntax and semantics which may seem in need of explanation: this README will occasionally link to that document in footnotes.
+The principal purpose of this README file is to teach people how to use the language, assuming a certain amount of experience in using other programming languages, and in the terminology used to describe them.
+For a high-level view of the aims of the language and the principles of its design, with particular emphasis on the features that make it novel and suited to its use-case, see [this document](https://github.com/tim-hardcastle/Charm/blob/main/docs/charm-a-high-level-view.md), which explains such things in depth.
+Another supplementary document, [The whys of Charm](https://github.com/tim-hardcastle/Charm/blob/main/docs/the-whys-of-charm.md) explains specific decisions about syntax and semantics which may seem in need of explanation: this README will occasionally link to that document in footnotes.

 ## Features